MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Surrogate Minimization

 \section{Surrogate Minimization}

 In this section, we introduce a surrogate objective for Eqn.~\eqref{eqn:exit_misfit}.
-This surrogate not only majorizes Eqn.~\eqref{eqn:exit_misfit} (see Section~\ref{sec:property_surrogate} for a precise definition of majorization) and iteratively recovers its optimal solution, but is also sufficiently general to encompass the entire PIE family of solvers.
-An equivalent formulation, presented in~\cite{MM_phaseretrieval}, has demonstrated superior performance on the general phase-retrieval problem.
+This surrogate not only majorizes Eqn.~\eqref{eqn:exit_misfit} (see Section~\ref{sec:property_surrogate} for a precise definition of majorization) and iteratively recovers its optimal solution but is also sufficiently general to encompass the entire PIE family of solvers.
+This surrogate model has been studied in~\cite{MM_phaseretrieval} in a different context and has demonstrated superior performance on the general phase-retrieval problem.

 Given $\bm{z}^{(j)}$ as the solution at the $j$-th iteration of an optimizer (e.g., rPIE), we define its corresponding quadratic surrogate model as: